 - Tech crew (TD + 4)

-Load-in was the day before doors.
+Load-in was the day before doors, five of our technicians on it.
 By the time the first guest walked in, an empty pier floor read as a finished set.

 Next deep dive